 The GRA includes recommendations for technical implementation that leverage Service Oriented Architecture concepts, customized for the justice domain.
 GRA addresses the full range of information sharing use cases by providing a flexible blueprint for implementing interoperable data sharing services across both technologically advanced organizations and those with limited technology resources.
 Guidelines for beginning implementation projects are available below.

 GRA solutions to information exchange are made up of a combination of the connection method (often Web Services), the exchange language (use of NIEM is encouraged), and the security specifications (encryption at the transport layer, data layer, etc.).
 These specifications are packaged into a GRA solution that can be customized to meet an individual organization’s needs.
-A repository of Reference Service Specification Packages (SSPs) for information exchange in the justice community is being established; however, individual Reference SSPs are available below in the interim.
+A repository of Reference Service Specification Packages (SSPs) for information exchange in the justice community is being established; however, individual Reference SSPs are available on the Global Standards Package page in the interim.

 Integrating a Reference Service Specifications Package (SSP) into existing IT infrastructure, despite the level of customization available in a Reference SSP, can involve a learning curve for those new to the implementation of GRA.
 Technical guidance regarding the GRA specification itself, as well as various guides on the interaction of different services and other aspects of information exchange, are available below.
 In addition, personal assistance in implementing GRA is available through a number of valuable resources.
 See the Implementation Assistance section for more information.
 In addition, for those practitioners who are interested in learning more about architectural compatibility issues known to exist between the Global Reference Architecture and REpresentational State Transfer (REST) services, please direct your attention to this technical note.
 Global Reference Architecture REST Technical Note September 2011